Creating a Compassionate Movement

 People and Conduct Covered

-Harassing conduct includes epithets, slurs, or negative stereotyping; threatening, intimidating, or hostile acts; denigrating, crude, or explicit jokes; and written or graphic material that denigrates or shows hostility, aversion, or disrespect toward a person or group and is placed on walls or elsewhere on the employer's premises, shared verbally, or circulated among co-workers or third parties affiliated with MFA via email, phone (including voice messages), text messages, blogs, social networking sites, Slack, or other means.
+Harassing conduct includes epithets, slurs, or negative stereotyping; threatening, intimidating, or hostile acts; the use of violence or physical force; nonconsensual physical contact; denigrating, crude, or explicit jokes; and written or graphic material that denigrates or shows hostility, aversion, or disrespect toward a person or group and is placed on walls or elsewhere on the employer's premises, shared verbally, or circulated among co-workers or third parties affiliated with MFA via email, phone (including voice messages), text messages, blogs, social networking sites, Slack, or other means.

 MFA expects its employees to hold themselves to the highest standards of conduct and integrity at all times.
 Accordingly, any harassing or discriminatory conduct by an MFA employee toward another MFA employee, volunteer, intern, donor, or third-party service provider, whether or not it occurs in the workplace or at work-related events, can be grounds for disciplinary action up to and including termination.